 Mayfield Park’s main entrance on Baring Street is open to the public from dawn until dusk, seven days a week – which is in line with all other parks in the city – providing local residents, visitors and communities across Manchester with a city centre oasis of green space and beautifully landscaped river walkways.

-The area will be completely transformed and will include the city’s first park in over 100 years.
-The 6.5-acre park will surround the banks of the River Medlock and feature parkland and gardens with trees and shrubbery, as well as walkways for the public to use.
-The park will also feature space for everyone to use, including play areas, space for sports, an urban square, floodable meadows and quiet spaces for those who want a break from the city.
+The area has been completely transformed with the 6.5-acre park surrounding the banks of the River Medlock and featuring parkland and gardens with trees and shrubbery, as well as walkways for the public to use.
+The park also features space for everyone to use, including play areas, space for sports, an urban square, floodable meadows and quiet spaces for those who want a break from the city.

 The development of the space, currently home to Mayfield depot, will transform it into a vibrant new neighbourhood – ideally located by Piccadilly station for young professionals and people visiting the city.

-In addition to the brand new park, the scheme will also deliver 1,500 new homes, 1.7m sq ft of office space, shops, a new car park and a 650-bed hotel – and it’s expected to bring with it over 10,000 office, retail, leisure and construction jobs for the local community.
+In addition to the brand new park, the scheme will also deliver 1,500 new homes, 1.6m sq ft of office space, shops, a new car park and a 650-bed hotel – and it’s expected to bring with it over 10,000 office, retail, and leisure facilities for the local community.

-The Mayfield area has already seen vast improvements with the depot opening just last summer as a new venue for the city, generating £7.9m for the local economy in 2019 and attracting 225,000 people.
+The Mayfield area has already seen vast improvements with the Depot opening just last summer as a new venue for the city, generating £7.9m for the local economy in 2019 and attracting 225,000 people.
 In the pat year, the space has become the hotspot of the town – with huge success surrounding Escape to Freight Island.